 Rwanda is a country of much ethnic division, political tension and extreme violence.
 In 1959, just three years before independence from Belgium, the majority ethnic group in Rwanda, the Hutus, overthrew the ruling Tutsi king.
 Over the next several years, thousands of Tutsis were killed, and some 150,000 driven into exile in neighboring countries, simply because of their ethnic identity.
 The children of these Tutsi exiles formed a rebel group, and in 1990 civil war ensued.
 This culminated in a state-orchestrated genocide in 1994, in which Hutus killed up to a million of their fellow Rwandans, including about ¾ of the Tutsi population, over the course of only 100 days.
-The genocide finally ended when the Tutsis defeated the Hutus militias, and many Hutus fled.
+The genocide finally ended when the Tutsis defeated the Hutus' militias, and many Hutus fled.
 Most refugees have returned, but the country is still reeling from such a massive ethnic divide.
-The genocide decimated Rwanda’s fragile economic base, severely impoverishing the population – today 39% of Rwanda’s 12 million live in poverty.
+The genocide decimated Rwanda’s fragile economic base, severely impoverishing the population – today, around 45% of Rwanda’s 13 million live in poverty.

-Yet such drastic conditions can only be addressed by the power of the gospel.
+Such drastic conditions can only be addressed by the power of the gospel.
 Young Life began in Rwanda in 2011, and since then has reached over 42,000 kids, many of them directly affected by the genocide.
-With 72 ministries, Young Life in Rwanda is seeking to love those on the margins of society.
+With 72 ministries, Young Life Rwanda is seeking to love those on the margins of society.
 Josiane, a deaf girl from the city of Kigali, grew up stereotyped and stigmatized by families, peers and the community.
 People believed that deaf kids like Josiane had nothing to contribute to society.
 But after attending a Young Life camp (like almost 4,000 did in 2018), she was overwhelmed by the love she saw in her Young Life leaders.
 She says that she now feels valued like any other kid in the community, all because of the love of Christ that poured out from her amazing Young Life leaders.

 Having fun at YL club